davidmyang/numerals-public/README.md

 Generates multiple generations of artificial languages using the scripts above and keeps the optimal languages from each generation.

 #### prior_significance.py
-Performs t-tests on the different priors and plots them (_Figure 4_ in paper).
+Performs sign tests on the different priors and plots them (_Figure 4_ in paper).
 - Input: A csv file containing lexicon size and avg_ms_complexity values (e.g. `data/pl_complexity.csv`).
 - Output: Saved image (e.g. `image/priors_comparison.png`).